Category Archives: Portuguese Royals

 Luisa as Queen of Portugal; Credit – Wikipedia

 After she became Queen of Portugal, Luisa settled at the Ribeira Palace in Lisbon.
-She oversaw her children’s education but she also took an active part in Portuguese politics.
-She supported her husband’s policies during the Portuguese Restoration War (1640 – 1648), periodic skirmishes between Portugal and Spain that lasted into the reign of João IV’s son, and ended with Spain’s official recognition of Portugal’s independence in 1648.
+She oversaw her children’s education and took an active part in Portuguese politics.
+Luisa supported her husband’s policies during the Portuguese Restoration War (1640 – 1648), periodic skirmishes between Portugal and Spain that lasted into the reign of João IV’s son, and ended with Spain’s official recognition of Portugal’s independence in 1648.
 After the Revolt of 1641 and the attempted assassination of João IV on August 29, 1641, Luisa supported the execution of the conspirators.
 Luisa acted as the regent whenever João needed to leave Lisbon.

 João IV, King of Portugal died on November 6, 1656, aged 52, at Ribeira Palace in Lisbon, Portugal.
 He had suffered from gout and its side effects since 1648.
 In his will, João IV had appointed Luisa as the regent during the minority of their son Afonso VI who became King of Portugal at the age of thirteen.
 During her years as Regent of Portugal, Luisa defended the independence of Portugal and was responsible for the diplomatic success of the new alliance with England which included the marriage of her daughter Catherine to Charles II, King of England and King of Scots.